vatsalgp099/Java-REST-API/README.md

 ## Process

 ### IntelliJ
-The Intellij IDE is used to cater the project as a whole.
+The IntelliJ IDE is used to cater for the project as a whole.
 - Using [Spring boot initilizer](https://start.spring.io/) the project file was generated.
-- In the *..\src\main\java\com.vg.App* seperate folders were created for controller, model, and repository.
+- In the *..\src\main\java\com.vg.App* separate folders were created for the controller, model, and repository.
 - Kindly refer to the files for the code.

 **UPDATED USING RELEVANT NAMING**